Emergency Dentist — Houston, TX

 Quick Relief for Dental Pain

 If you or a loved one is suffering from sudden or severe oral pain, your first step should always be to call Dr. Palmer.
 He’ll arrange to see you as early as possible so that your teeth and gums can get the urgent care they need.
 Our dental office offers plenty of treatments and procedures – such as tooth extractions, root canals, and dental crowns – that can save your smile and protect it from further damage.
 Don’t delay if there’s an emergency; contact our dental office immediately for emergency dentistry in Houston, TX!

-Why Choose Gregory Palmer, DMD & Associates for Emergency Dentistry?
+Why Choose Palmer Dental Group of Houston for Emergency Dentistry?